december garden chores

 I’M MAD ABOUT SEED.
 So mad that I have to have “rules” for seed shopping, like restraining myself before binging in the new catalogs until I do a careful inventory of leftovers.
 My most important rules: I buy organic seed when available, and seek out regionally appropriate varieties, too, in the hopes of best garden success, since seed is a living thing that has adapted over generations to the conditions where it was raised, and I want to make it feel at home here.
 Here’s the whole story, plus links to great sources.

 LISTEN IN, OR READ ALONG: My radio seed series (each available as a podcast) is another great place to get more ideas and “meet” more experts.
+The new edition kicks off again in January each year.

 TOSS THOSE MORE THAN a few years old and make a list of what you’ll need.
 My list of favorite seed sources is on the Resource Links page, and my Seed Series of interviews with seed breeders and sellers (in podcasts and transcripts).